 “He wanted 124 miles of parkways,” Robert A. Caro writes of Moses in The Power Broker.
 “And he wanted the parkways to be broader and more beautiful than any roads the world had ever seen, landscaped as private parks are landscaped so that they would be in themselves parks, ‘ribbon parks,’ so that even as people drove to parks, they would be driving through parks.”

-The highway portion was finished: paving, grading, the seawall, the overpasses and two gas stations, which no longer exist.
+The highway portion was finished: paving, grading, the seawall, the overpasses and two gas stations, which no longer exist (similar, presumably, to the one that still exists near the exit for the Marine Parkway Bridge).
 The second stage involved the landscaping and building the playgrounds, as well as fencing and lighting and the construction of the bike path.